bloominstituteoftechnology/Lambda-iOS-Challenge/README.md

 **When you've finished with the second part, sign up for the third and final part [here](https://repl.it/classroom/invite/7wxall8)**.

 ## Finishing Up

-When you've finished, send an email to [karen@lambdaschool.com]()

-Once we have verified that you passed the repl.it assignments 100%, we will send you an email to schedule an interview.
+Once we have verified that you passed the repl.it assignments 100%, we will verify your application and invite you to join the class.

 ## Resources